78Istvan/Build-three-project/README.md

 ### Further Testing

-  * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

-  * A large amount of testing was done to ensure that all pages were linking correctly.
+  * Few of my friends and family members helped me testing on them on devices, and they shared them own opinion about my project.

   ### Known Bugs

-   * Some HTML warnings coused by the Bootstrap code
+   * Some HTML warnings caused by the Bootstrap code

  ##  Deployment